TextControl/txtextcontrol-servertextcontrol-skills/README.md

-﻿# TX Text Control Skills
+﻿# TX Text Control ServerTextControl and MailMerge Skills

 ## About This Repository